ywangd/peek/docs/usage.rst

   def hello_world_func(app):
       return 'hello world'

+  # The EXPORTS variable is where Peek looks for defined functions
   EXPORTS = { 'hello': hello_world_func }

 To load the extension, just specify it in the ``peekrc`` file like: